havan/camino-bot-paymaster/README.md

   it is safe to let any address to initiate the `cashCheque` function.
 This enables one to implement another wallet to be used only to pay gas.
 - In the `cashCheque` function, the PayMaster recreates the cheque hash with the given fields of 'from`, `to`, `amount` and `nonce.
 Then it tries to recover the pubkey using the signature.
 If successfull, it checks if the `from` address
+- Receiver can use `isChequeValid` function to validate if the cheque is valid, without cashing it out.

 ## Diagram